AthriB/Elinvar_Automation_FrontEnd/README.md

 execute the command `node cucumber-html-report.js`
 And the reports will be generated in the folder reports which can be opened in any browser.

-**Bash File for running the test on the mac and windows**
-1. Open Terminal
-2. Go to the project path
-3.  run the command `sh elinvar_automation.sh` for mac.
-4. Open the file `elinvar_automation.bat` in power shell to start the execution of the suite.
-5. The downloading of the node module, execution and report generation happens automatically.